scala/docs.scala-lang/_overviews/parallel-collections/performance.md

 aggressive optimizations.

-Finally, to reduce the chance of a garbage collection occurring in the middle of the benchmark, ideally a garbage collection cycle should occur prior to the run of the benchmark, postponing the next cycle as far as possible.
+Finally, to reduce the chance of a garbage collection occurring in the middle of the benchmark, ideally, a garbage collection cycle should occur prior to the run of the benchmark, postponing the next cycle as far as possible.

 For proper benchmark examples, you can see the source code inside [Scala library benchmarks][3].